ropensci/robotstxt/README.md

 <!-- badges: end -->

 A ‘robots.txt’ Parser and ‘Webbot’/‘Spider’/‘Crawler’ Permissions
-Checker.Provides functions to download and parse ‘robots.txt’ files.
+Checker.
+Provides functions to download and parse ‘robots.txt’ files.
 Ultimately the package makes it easy to check if bots (spiders, crawler, scrapers, …) are allowed to access specific resources on a domain.